 Take a road trip from Adelaide to Uluru (previously known as Ayers Rock) for a once-in-a-lifetime travel venture.
-Experience the historical and culture filled city of Adelaide and the interesting and different stops on the way to Uluru.
-This iconic Aussie road trip is a must-drive and is full of stunning scenery and breathtaking adventures.
+Experience the historical and culture-filled city of Adelaide, then drive to the amazing Uluru, set in the “Red Centre” — the geographic centre of Australia.
+This iconic Aussie road trip is full of stunning scenery and breathtaking adventures.
 Book your car hire with VroomVroomVroom for an epic Adelaide to Uluru adventure today!

 Day 2: The Clare Valley to Melrose & Mount Remarkable National Park

 Day 3: Mount Remarkable National Park to Woomera & Glendambo

 Day 6: Coober Pedy to Moon Plain, Marla, Kulgera & Erldunda Roadhouse

 Day 7: Erldunda to Kings Canyon

 Day 8: Kings Canyon to Uluru & Kata Tjuta